AstraPriv/AstraFutures/README.md

 ### Step-by-Step Opt-In Process

 1. **Join the Trading Channel**
    - Ensure your membership is active by joining the private telegram group channel.
+Invite links are sent AFTER membership fee is paid.
    - Start @AstraFutures_bot on telegram by DMing the bot and clicking "Start"
    - The system verifies your membership before allowing SMS registration